U.S. measles outbreak hits 'completely avoidable' 25-year-high: officials

 “The suffering we are seeing today is completely avoidable,” U.S. Health and Human Services Secretary Alex Azar said on Monday.
 “We know vaccines are safe because they’re among some of the most studied medical products we have.”

-A vocal fringe of U.S. parents refuse to vaccinate their children believing, contrary to scientific evidence, that ingredients in them can cause autism or other disorders.
+A vocal fringe of U.S. parents refuse to vaccinate their children believing, contrary to scientific evidence, that ingredients in them can cause autism.

 Some 22 states have recorded cases of the extremely contagious and sometimes deadly disease.
 None of the victims of the recent outbreak have died, but 3 percent have contracted pneumonia and 9 percent have been hospitalized due to complications from the disease, CDC director Robert Redfield said on Monday.